polymorphine/container/README.md

     ...
 }
 ```
-Now You can push values into container from the scope of `App` class object, but cannot
+...you can still use all helper methods provided by `Entry` object.
+Now You can push values into
+container from the scope of `App` class object, but cannot access container afterwards. `App`
-access container afterwards:
+controls the `Setup` and will call `Setup::container()` to use on its own terms.
 ```php
 $app = new App(parse_ini_file('pdo.ini'));
 $app->config('database')->callback(function (ContainerInterface $c) {